 Want to treat a problem?
 Any problem?
 You’ve got to diagnose what’s causing the problem first.
 What is it that’s causing you to live paycheck to paycheck?
 Is it because you spend too much money?
 Or is it because you earn too little?
 There’s only one way to find out.

 Figure out where your money is going every month.
 Write down how much you earn on a monthly basis.
 Then, list your expenses.
 How much do you pay in mortgage/rent?
 How much do you spend on groceries every month?
 What does your internet, cell phone, Netflix, Hulu all cost you every month.
 Write down every expense, then do [income-expenses].

 I’ll tell you what… When *most* perform this exercise, they feel like all of the sudden they’ve just received a massive raise.
 Their monthly expenses aren’t as costly as they had thought, and they immediately realize they should NOT be struggling with money.

 But don’t mishear me.
 You DO NOT have to give up your Starbucks, online shopping, or movies in order to stop living paycheck to paycheck.
-No, no, don’t do that!
-The way to stop living paycheck to paycheck?
-You need to spend your money the right way.
+The way to stop living paycheck to paycheck is to spend your money the right way.

 Start spending your money the right way

 Alright, now that you’ve laid out your finances, it’s become glaringly apparent that you’ve got a whole lot more money than you thought you did.
 Now it’s time to use that money to build your savings and pay down debt!
 But how do you do this?
 Well… you gotta start spending your money the right way.